CSC207-UofT/course-project-sout-this_is_our_teamname/phase0/progress_report.md

 Course, Life, DescriptionlessLife.

 ####Case 1:  User inputs Course.
-1. The `UserInterface` will send the input "Course" to the `DatabaseController`, which will prompt the user with questions about what they want to input.
+1. The `Interfaces` will send the input "Course" to the `DatabaseController`, which will prompt the user with questions about what they want to input.
 In this case, it will ask for what course User wants to input.<br />
    <br />
-2. The `UserInterface` will send this information to the `DatabaseController`, which will prompt the User with questions about the course code they want to input.<br />
+2. The `Interfaces` will send this information to the `DatabaseController`, which will prompt the User with questions about the course code they want to input.<br />
    <br />